iomz/radicron/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Sometimes we miss our favorite programs on [radiko](https://radiko.jp/) and they get vanished from http://radiko.jp/#!/timeshift – let's just keep them automatically saved locally.

+**Disclaimer**:

+- Only works with an IP address within Japan (currently).
+- Do not use this program for commercial purposes.

 ---